meeb/django-distill/README.md

 to `['some_dir']` the static files directory `static/some_dir` would be skipped.

+# Developing locally with HTTPS

+If you are using a local development environment which has HTTPS support you may need to add `SECURE_SSL_REDIRECT = False` to your `settings.py` to prevent a `CommandError` being raised when a request returns a 301 redirect instead of the expected HTTP/200 response code.

 # Writing single files

 As of `django-distill` version `3.0.0` you can use the